 Rising healthcare costs trickle down to patients, who often don’t have the financial resources to pay for basic primary care when they need it.

 An even greater obstacle is the treatment of chronic illness.
 The CDC reports a whopping 90% of healthcare expenditures are tied to the treatment of chronic illness and mental health.

 Let’s take a look at how proper care coordination addresses abundant hospital visits and chronic illness.

 “Care coordination in the primary care practice involves deliberately organizing patient care activities and sharing information among all of the participants concerned with a patient's care to achieve safer and more effective care.” — Care Coordination, Agency for Healthcare Research and Quality (AHRQ)

 At an on- or near-site care center, patients have easy access to high-quality primary care for free, solving financial and access barriers.
 Improved access, along with incentives, lead to higher engagement, so patients get the care they need, when they need it.
 There's no waiting until their problems necessitate hospital visits.

 Regarding the treatment of chronic illness and mental health, the CDC notes, “most chronic diseases are caused by key risk behaviors.
 By making healthy choices, you can reduce your likelihood of getting a chronic disease and improve your quality of life.”

-When a patient’s needs extend beyond the capability of the clinic, providers specialists and coordinate known, high-quality, low-cost specialists and coordinate any follow-up treatment.
+When a patient’s needs extend beyond the capability of the care center, providers specialists and coordinate known, high-quality, low-cost specialists and coordinate any follow-up treatment.